pammacdotnet/TypstPaper/paper.typ

   it
 }

 = Typst and LaTeX <sec:latex>
-Typst and LaTeX @Knuth86@Lamport94 are both markup-based typesetting systems, but they differ in several key aspects.
+Typst and LaTeX @Knuth86@Lamport94 are both markup-based typesetting systems (whose foundations are analyzed in @sec:art), but they differ in several key aspects.
 Regarding the language and its syntax, Typst employs intuitive semantics, similar to those found in Markdown @Voegler14, making it more accessible.
 Its commands are designed to work consistently, reducing the need to learn different conventions for each addon.
 These extensions are called _packages_ in the Typst semantic field (@sec:package).

-Next it is a side-by-side example of the same TeX and Typst code and whose output is shown in @fig:affine:
 #let affine-typst = "affine example/typst.typ"
 #let affine-latex = "affine example/latex.tex"